ucgmsim/qcore/wiki/Sources.md

 2. `wgs_depth_coordinates_to_fault_coordinates`: Going from global
    coordinates to fault-local coordinates **if the global coordinates lie in the source geometry**.
-Sources will raise a `ValueError` if the supplied coordinates is not in the domain.
+Sources will raise a `ValueError` if the supplied coordinates are not in the domain.

 ## Answering Geometry Questions with the Sources Module